Here we designed a smart Pressure Regulation System using Arduino and a Pressure sensor.

 Maintenance of fluid pressure is critical in factories.
 While high fluid pressure can result in the bursting of pipes, low fluid pressure can create irregular fluid storage and transportation.
 Having a pressure regulation system can solve that problem.
 It can alert us of the rising and falling pressure with respect to the threshold pressure level.
-So today, you will learn to make a smart pressure system that monitors pressure and alerts when any undesired pressure variation is detected.
+So today, you will learn to make a smart pressure system that monitors pressure and alerts you when any undesired pressure variation is detected.
 Let’s start the project by collecting the following components

-Bill Of Materials
+Bill of Materials

 Next, go to boards and select Raspberry Pi Pico under the Mbed OS option.
 You are now ready to program RP2040 in Arduino IDE.

 Next, create a setup function for starting the serial port with baud rate = 9600. and a loop function.
 Then, send the sensor data to the serial port and set the if condition to verify whether the detected pressure is within the threshold range of threshold.
-If not, then a buzzer will be triggered to alert regarding any pressure deviation.
+If not, then a buzzer will be triggered to alert you regarding any pressure deviation.

 Connect the components as shown in the circuit diagram.
 Join the sensor input to the fluid pipe for which you want to monitor the pressure and power the sensor using a battery or USB cable.
 You are now ready to use the completed device for monitoring and getting necessary alerts.